uclh-criu/learning-datascience/examples-mini/readme-examples-mini.md

 A series of independent, self-contained examples in R scripts in this folder

+updated 2022-01-11

 To use, either :
 1. create a new RStudio project from the repository to view & run the scripts locally
 2. just copy & paste the code from Github into RStudio

+These examples are in early development and are likely to change, please suggest or submit improvements.

 (note to authors : this file is created by x-create-readme.r)